RapidataAI/rapidata-python-sdk/docs/confidence_stopping.md

 - **Aggregated Confidence**: By combining the userScores of annotators who selected a particular category, the system computes the probability that this category is the correct one.
 - **Threshold Comparison**: If the calculated confidence exceeds your specified threshold, the system stops collecting further responses for that datapoint.

-## Understanding the Confidence Threshold Plot
+## Understanding the Confidence Threshold

-To help you estimate the number of responses needed to reach different confidence levels, we've conducted a thousand simulations based on actual userScore distributions.
+We've created a plot to give you an estimate of the number of responses required to reach a certain confidence level.

 There are a few things to keep in mind when interpreting the results: